chavinlo/sda-node/README.md

 A demo is available on our discord server! https://discord.gg/8Sh2T6gjd2 on #text2img channel.

-This is the Node module for Stable Diffusion Accelerated.
+This is the Demo Base Node module for Stable Diffusion Accelerated.
 Using TensorRT, we can achieve speeds up to 4 times faster than native PyTorch.

+# Notice

+Note that, this only includes the basics and has been made to serve as an example on how extensible TensorRT can be while combining it with SD.

+If you want a more extended, advanced, version, with support for multi-model serving, scalable, and modular models, please send us a message to dep#2171 on discord.

+# Description

 Based on the Demo provided by NVIDIA, we (I) extended it's capabilities, some of them are: